 operating account means an agency special purpose account established and maintained under section 16 of the Financial Management Act 2006.

-[Section 188 amended by No. 77 of 2006 s.
-17.]
+[Section 188 amended by No. 77 of 2006 Sch.
+1 cl.
+154(3).]

-189. Guarantee by the Treasurer
+189. Treasurer’s guarantee for moneys borrowed under s.
+187

 (1) The Treasurer may, in the name and on behalf of the Crown in right of the State, guarantee payments to be made by the Minister in respect of moneys borrowed by the Minister under section 187(1)(b).

 (2) A guarantee is to be in such form and contain such terms and conditions as the Treasurer determines.